 You have decided to entrust the performance of a task to a team member.
 You must:

-Define the objectives of the mission/task in detail in terms of SMART: the objective is Specific, Measurable, Achievable, Realistic, Timebound.
+Define the objectives of the mission/task in detail by using SMART (Specific, Measurable, Achievable, Relevant, Time-bound) goals.

 Clearly describe the results expected and the supervision method.

 Provide the means required.

 Put the supervision routine in place (a regular review, reporting, etc.).

 Announce officially to the whole team at a meeting that you are delegating this task, giving the reasons (skills, workload, etc.).
 The more transparent you are, the less chance of internal rivalry.